Kirill Panyukov

-Kirill Andreyevich Panyukov (Кирилл Андреевич Панюков; born 22 May 1997) is a Kazakhstani professional ice hockey winger who currently plays for Ak Bars Kazan of the Kontinental Hockey League (KHL).
+Kirill Andreyevich Panyukov (Кирилл Андреевич Панюков; born 22 May 1997) is a Kazakhstani professional ice hockey winger who currently plays for Barys Astana of the Kontinental Hockey League (KHL).

 Playing career

 Panyukov previously played North American junior hockey for the Sioux Falls Stampede of the United States Hockey League (USHL).
 He made his professional debut with homeland club, Barys Nur-Sultan of the KHL.

 Following his fourth season in the KHL with Barys Nur-Sultan in 2020–21, Panyukov was traded to Russian club, Ak Bars Kazan, in exchange for monetary compensation on 15 May 2021.

+Panyukin played two seasons with Omsk before he was traded with three years remaining on his contract to Avangard Omsk in exchange for financial compensation on 29 May 2023.

 International play

 Internationally he has played for the Kazakhstan national junior team at two World Junior Championships, and played for the Kazakhstan national team at the 2017 World Championship Division I tournament.